1

 I kept my smile from becoming a smirk with the barest effort.
 “Um… never mind.
 Have a good night.”

 That’s right, keep him guessing, I thought.
-I would’ve fallen for those puppy dog eyes when I was 19, 20 or even four months ago, when I was too young to know the games boys played.
+I would’ve fallen for those mopey eyes when I was 19, 20 or even four months ago, when I was too young to know the games boys played.
 I was a slow learner, but eventually I did learn.

-I got out of his car, a gleaming Honda Civic the color of roses.
-Wanting to salvage what was left of his night, he’d ask if he could come inside.
+I got out of his car, a Honda Civic the color of roses.
+Wanting to salvage what was left of his night, he’d ask to come inside.
 And mustering up every ounce of restraint I could draw from my mana cells, I’d turn him down.
 Again.
-All the work I’d put into roping him into my web would collapse if I gave him the goods in the end.
+All the work I’d put into roping him in my web would collapse if I gave him the goods in the end.

 “You know,” he said, and I wasn’t at all moved by the chill in his voice.
-We were both playing the game, and only one of us would win.
+We were both playing games, and only one of us would win.
 “I was hoping to meet the real Will tonight.
 Shit, maybe I did.
 Enjoy the rest of your weekend, man.”

-Astonished, I veered towards him as he was pulling off.
+I turned towards him as he was pulling off.
 You’d have thought he popped me in the mouth.
 He didn’t say, See you Monday, but Enjoy the rest of your weekend, like he didn’t intend to speak to me tomorrow, Sunday or hell, ever.

 Hoping to reach him before he turned onto Reisterstown Road, I pulled out my phone and got to textin’.
 I’m sorry for being so stupid, I typed, the truth is… I like you.
 I like you a lot.
 In my warped brain, pretending I didn’t so you’d like me more somehow made sense to me.
 Please come back.
 So we can have a real conversation.